thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

    });
 ```

-REPLY: A line with data for sending to the matcher.
+RESPONSE: A line with data for sending to the matcher.

 ERRORS: